ranenbg/Arduino-FFB-wheel/README.md

 - RS232 serial interface for configuration of all wheel parameters
 - fully adjustable FFB output in the form of PWM or DAC signals
 - load cell support for HX711 chip
+- all wheel parameters are stored in EEPROM
 - wheel control user interface for an easy configuration and monitoring of all inputs

 Detailed documentation and all information about firmware can be found in txt files inside brWheel_my folder.